GBDT-PL/GBDT-PL/README.md

 # GBDT-PL
+This is the implementation for the paper [Gradient Boosting with Piece-Wise Linear Regression Trees](https://www.ijcai.org/Proceedings/2019/0476.pdf).
 We extend gradient boosting to use piecewise linear regression trees (PL Trees), instead of piecewise constant regression trees.
 PL Trees can accelerate convergence of GBDT.
 Moreover, our new algorithm fits better to modern computer architectures with powerful Single Instruction Multiple Data (SIMD) parallelism.
 We name our new algorithm GBDT-PL.

+## News
+An approximated version of GBDT-PL has been implemented in [LightGBM](https://lightgbm.readthedocs.io/en/latest/Parameters.html#linear_tree) with the `linear_tree=true` parameter enabled.

 ## Experiments
 We evaluate our algorithm on 10 public datasets.